Earthquake survivors in Japan sleep in coats and hats at shelters without heat or running water - KESQ

 “I feel like, even now, the building is shaking,” Akiyama said.
 “Whenever an aftershock happens, I think of the main quake and my body trembles.”

-Monday’s earthquake, on the first day of the new year, killed at least 73 people, according to a spokesperson for Ishikawa Prefecture.
-The prefecture’s official website added that an unknown number remain missing, as authorities continue searching for those trapped under rubble or in cut-off areas.
+Monday’s earthquake, on the first day of the new year, killed at least 84 people, with 79 still missing as of 3 p.m.
+Thursday (1 a.m.
+ET), according to a spokesperson for Ishikawa Prefecture.

-Chief Cabinet Secretary Yoshimasa Hayashi on Wednesday said 70 people had been rescued overnight and officials were rushing to meet a request to deploy rescue dogs.
-The number of missing people was still being counted, he said.
+Chief Cabinet Secretary Yoshimasa Hayashi on Wednesday said 70 people had been rescued and officials were rushing to meet a request to deploy rescue dogs.

 The quake shook the Noto Peninsula, located on the western, more rural side of central Japan, triggering tsunami alerts, fires and collapsed buildings.
 Photos across the region showed entire multi-story buildings had fallen on their side, burned structures and rubble where houses once stood.